kqcoxn/MaaMCP/README_EN.md

 3. **Load** - Use `load_resource` to load OCR models (only needs to be loaded once)
 4. **Operate** - Execute OCR, click, swipe, etc. on multiple devices/windows by specifying different controller IDs

-## Security Notes

-⚠️ **Important Security Constraints**:

-- All ADB and window operations must go through MCP tools
-- Direct execution of `adb` commands or window handle APIs is prohibited
-- This ensures AI assistant operations are controlled and secure

 ## Notes

 📌 **Windows Automation Limitations**: